 The company does not have interest-bearing liabilities.
 Booked liabilities are accounts payable and arrears.

 Net assets

-Capital and capital reserves are increasing as a result of fundraising efforts.
+Capital stock and capital surplus are increasing as a result of fundraising efforts.
 However, the deficit in retained earnings is expanding as the company continues to post losses.

 Cash flow statement